 Planning grants are awarded year-round with a rolling deadline.
 The application must be submitted at least 60 calendar days prior to the start of the planning/training process.

 The application is available in our online grant portal and under the “Grant Applicant” tab and search for “Bright Idea Fund Planning Grant” under “Available Grants.”

 Questions?
 Want to discuss your proposal in advance?
-Email Community Engagement Manager Carolyn Desrosiers or call 920.702.7625.
+Schedule a virtual office appointment, Email Community Engagement Manager Carolyn Desrosiers or call 920.702.7625.